Junk Culture: Legacy

 Junk Culture has been listed as one of 1984's best albums.
 M. Scot Skinner of the Arizona Daily Star and Anne Hull at the St. Petersburg Times ranked it No. 2 and No. 4 respectively, the former observing "an impressively moody collection that displays almost unbelievable pop imagination".
 The record was placed at No. 386 in CMJ's "Top 1000, 1979–1989".
 Tony Kanal of No Doubt – a band heavily influenced by OMD – declared Junk Culture to be a "great" album, while actor and writer Scott Aukerman cited it as an example of the alternative music that "shaped [his] identity".

 Both McCluskey and Humphreys concede that the commercial disappointment of 1983's Dazzle Ships caused OMD to become "safer" in their work, but they nevertheless consider Junk Culture to be a strong album.
-McCluskey said of the record, "I think it's possibly the tipping point of our career in terms of the quality of our music... it's the last one we made where we were in complete control and we had time to do it.
+McCluskey said of the record, "I think it's possibly the tipping point of our career in terms of the quality of our music.
+It is the catchiest, poppiest album we've ever made, and it's the last one we made where we were in complete control and we had time to do it.
 Thereafter we were running out of time to make albums.
 It's an interesting marker in our career."